 Get in touch with our policy team to find out more information about our work and our policies.

-We continue to work hard with decision-makers and health bodies across the UK to ensure patient access stays top of the policy agenda.
+We continue to work with decision-makers and health bodies across the UK to ensure patient access to new medicines stays top of the policy agenda.